-Week 6 - Respond -Children are asked carefully deigned questions to allow them to reflect on their own learning and understanding.

-• The class will also plan and deliver a pupil led liturgical prayer to end their topic.
+- Week 5 Key scripture/ Scripture Detectives - Writing linked to key scripture - Week 6 Respond -Children are asked carefully deigned questions to allow them to reflect on their own learning and understanding. - The class will also plan and deliver a pupil led liturgical prayer to end their topic.
 Children plan in four groups, with adult support if needed in the areas of 'Gather, Word, Respond and Mission', this is then evaluated by one group.